kleene-project/docs/get-started/04_persisting_data.md

     ![Items added to todo list](images/items-added.png){: style="width: 55%; " }
     {: .text-center }

-5. Stop and remove the container for the todo app using `klee rmc -f <container id>` to remove it.
+5. Stop and remove the container for the todo app using `klee rmc -f <container id>`.

 6. Start a new container using the same command from above.